nicolasRossard/google-app-engine-samples/README.md

 $ python test.py

-Or you can read README and use curl to test it
+You can test each node with curl (Look README of each nodes to see the command line)